Y-Chao/RuO2_OER_MLP/README.md

 * The interface generation code is based on [packmol](http://www.packmol.org/) and [ASE](https://wiki.fysik.dtu.dk/ase/).

 ## To Do
+- [ ] To solve the reduction of water numbers when multiple ions added to the solvation box.
 - [ ] To patch the surface models which utilize the `SlabGenerator` class in `pymatgen`.
 - [ ] To patch the surface/interface models with adsorbates.
 - [ ] Integrated with DFT packages, such as [VASP](https://www.vasp.at/), [CP2K](https://www.cp2k.org/), [GPAW](https://wiki.fysik.dtu.dk/gpaw/), etc. To provide the input files generation and output files parsing functions.